 This is perhaps one of the greatest concerns for Hawaii visitors.
 Underestimating the danger of the ocean can, and frequently does lead, to injury or death.
 It’s always smart to read the ocean safety brochure in your hotel room on arrival.
 If you aren’t completely sure of the situation, swim where there is a lifeguard.

-Your Mainland health insurance should work here.
+Your Mainland health insurance “should” work here just fine.
 And in the event you need to seek medical attention, it’s good to know that you’re in good hands.
 Hawaii health care often scores near the top in the national healthcare score card.

 Hawaii is a “no-fault state.”
 Your own vehicle insurance will pay the bills for your injuries and your passengers’ injuries.
 And you cannot sue or be sued unless there are serious injuries.
 “No-fault” applies to injuries, not to vehicles or property, so the driver-at-fault in an accident is responsible for damages to vehicle and property.

-These are definitely something to avoid, and the best way is to simply slow down.
-Hawaii is known for strict speed enforcement, often using laser detection.
-Read our Ten Safe Driving Tips for Hawaii Visitors.
+While perhaps not an emergency, these are definitely something you’ll want to avoid, and the best way is to simply slow down.
+Hawaii is known for strict speed enforcement with expensive fines, often using laser detection.
+Read our 2019 Ten Safe Driving Tips for Hawaii Visitors.

 Lost or delayed luggage

-Baggage delay must happen frequently as we often see the delivery truck driving around the island.
+Baggage delay must happen frequently, as we often see the lost baggage delivery truck driving around the island.
 In the unlikely event your bag is truly lost and not just delayed, the maximum liability of domestic flights is $3,300 per person.
-This is where your photos of what’s inside will really pay off.
+This is where your knowledge and photos of what’s inside may really pay off.